Sarah Hanson-Young

 Sarah Coral Hanson-Young (née Hanson; born 23 December 1981) is an Australian politician who has been a Senator for South Australia since July 2008, representing the Australian Greens.

 Upon her election, Hanson-Young was the youngest woman to be elected to federal parliament, winning election at the age of 25 and taking office at the age of 26.
 Charlotte Walker broke this record when she was elected in 2025, aged 21.
-Hanson-Young was also the youngest person ever elected to the Senate (several others had been appointed at younger ages), although Walker and Jordon Steele-John have since been elected at younger ages.

 Early life and education

 Hanson-Young was born in Melbourne, and grew up near Orbost in East Gippsland.
 In 1999 she was awarded the Australia Day Young Citizen of the Year award for Gippsland, Victoria.

 She graduated from the University of Adelaide with a Bachelor of Social Sciences in 2002.
 While studying, she was Environment Officer from 2001 to 2002, and then President from 2002 to 2003, of the Students' Association of the University of Adelaide.

 Career

 In 2004, Hanson-Young worked as a bank teller.
 From 2004, until she took parliamentary office in 2008, she worked for Amnesty International as Campaign Manager for South Australia and the Northern Territory.

 In 2006, she was studying for a postgraduate law degree.

 Prior to her entry into politics, she also worked as media advisor to Mark Parnell (SA Greens) in the 2006 South Australian election and was a campaigner with Justice for Refugees (SA).